joseph-liew/Diverse-Assign/README.md

 ### Software Engineering Features ###

-**Diverse-Assigner** is different from traditional AI approach.
+**Diverse-Assigner** is different from traditional AI approach used in assignment.
 This yields several advantages.
 - Traditional approach uses Constraint-Satisfaction-Problem (CSP) algorithms.
 - Unlike traditional approach, problem is simplified into a maximum value problem.
 - Our approach: Simulated Annealing, driven by a production-reduction-approach inspired by MAC (Maintaining Arc Consistency) algorithm in CSP.
 (See [*Algorithm*](#algo) for more info.)